joshuarli/sym-prototype/README.md

 # sym-prototype

-sym is a straightforward batch symlinker developed to easily install and uninstall user configuration files / dotfiles.
+sym is a straightforward batch symlinker.

-It implements a feature subset of GNU Stow, but is similar in spirit.
-In fact, GNU Stow entirely satisfies my own needs, notwithstanding [several pain points](#Appendix) with regards to the use case in question, which it was not specifically designed to fulfill.
+It implements the feature subset most GNU Stow users use to (un,)install their dotfiles.
+Improvements include a cleaned-up command line, sane defaults, and multiple args.
+So instead of something like...

+	$ stow --no-folding -t $HOME -d shells bash
+	$ stow --no-folding -t $HOME -d dev-langs python
+	$ stow --no-folding -t $HOME -d dev-tools tmux

+...you can do the equivalent

+	$ sym shells/bash dev-langs/python dev-tools/tmux

-This is the python prototype and reference implementation for a possible golang implementation in the future.
+This is the python prototype and reference implementation for a possible golang (or similar) implementation in the future.

 ## Installation